 Although some argue that ‘business’ and ‘class’ interests might be channeled through current Government structures, one still cannot deny that the Maoists’ primary agenda of overthrowing democracy and installing communism has overshadowed their acclaimed philosophy of tribal welfare.
 If both sides allege development and welfare of the underprivileged, then why fight at all?
 Why has the war raged for decades?
 “I think the Maoists are trying to achieve a revolution.
 The battle ground is Bastar right now.
 But it is a larger struggle for them.
 The people of Bastar may not necessarily relate to that whole notion of revolution or Kranti.
 Because many of them may not really understand what that kranti is about or what it involves.
 Therefore, they might be in the fight in order to achieve some change in their lives every now and then.
 They may not be able to relate with a very distant goal.
 This is not only observed in Bastar but even elsewhere where similar revolutionary battles are waged, one often finds that the larger number of people who are in it may not be able to relate with that notion of Kranti.
 These are poor people.
 In some ways, this kind of revolution is done by city-bred people and the youth who have access to that knowledge, who understand what kranti is about, and who join it very clearly with that aim in mind.
 Sometimes, however, this isn’t the case.
 Therefore, on another level, it almost feels like cheating.
 And, that is uncomfortable,” she says.

-While socio-political ideologies like democracy, communism and socialism are beautifully constructed concepts on paper, it heavily relies on the assumption that human beings are utterly capable of functioning with honesty and sincerity.
+While socio-political ideologies like democracy, communism and socialism are well constructed concepts on paper, it heavily relies on the assumption that human beings are utterly capable of functioning with honesty and sincerity.
+Another flawed assumption socialism and communism makes is that systems that place collective interest over individual interest can work.
+If history teaches us anything it is that foundation of any successful system has to be rooted in individual liberty and freedom.
 The failings of our current democratic setup can be attributed to human nature.
 While Maoists believe democracy has resulted in the complete failure of our system, and that reliance on communism will bring about change in society, they quite often fail to take into consideration the fundamental nature of human beings.
 There is ample evidence of human failure — that Maoists claim to be the failure of democratic bureaucracy — even in the Maoist ranks.
 Therefore, overthrowing a mode of governance and replacing it with a structure that is rooted in communism may resolve nothing.
 Based on our observations, we realised that what we require is in fact a silent revolution that encourages people to work on self-reform, to dig deeper within themselves and connect these issues on an individual level to the ‘source’ which is human nature.
 For, external revolutions tend to keep us going in loops.

 “I think we need to work in all these different directions because structural changes are important as they allow for large scale changes to take place.
 Therefore, an effort of that nature is important.
 At the same time, alertness and awareness about the weaknesses of human nature and human personality is needed.
 So, we have to also work in that direction as well, and not condemn it as reform.
 There could be someone like Kabir or some other individuals who have contributed greatly to the advancement of human beings.
 Work on all fronts need to be appreciated.
 There is no need to be arrogant if you are engaged with one kind of work.
 For example, someone may work with physically challenged people.
 There are also people suffering untold agonies because they have some mental illnesses or other ailments,” she said and went on to explain, “Bahut dukh hai har jagah.
 Now, someone might be working with a leper.
 You condemn it by saying you are not bringing any structural changes.
 You are just working with one leper.
 But the point is that by taking care of that leper you are keeping compassion alive.
 You are keeping your responsibility as a human being alive.
 You are keeping many notions alive.
 You are trying to advance that person’s life.
 Therefore, you are trying to advance certain human values, certain human norms, and only by practising them can you keep it alive.